COMPOSTELA

 Climate: Tropical, no marked wet or dry season.
 Average Monthly Temperature 27.81◦C. April hottest month, January coolest month.

-Physical Description: Surrounded by mountain ranges.
-Typhoon-free.
-Fertile valley 2,099 ft. above sea level.
+valley 2,099 ft. above sea level.
 Highest elevation 7,880 ft.

 Access: Bus, passenger jeeps, taxi, motorcar, motorcycles